Bharat Gupt

-Bharat Gupt is an Indian classicist, theatre theorist, sitar and surbahar player, musicologist, and newspaper columnist.
+Bharat Gupt (born 28 November 1946 in Uttar Pradesh) is an Indian classicist, theatre theorist, sitar and surbahar player, musicologist, cultural analyst and newspaper columnist.
 He is also a retired Professor in English, who taught at the College of Vocational Studies of the University of Delhi.

+In January 2025, Gupt was honored with the Padma Shri, India's fourth-highest civilian award, by the Government of India.

-In February 2023 he received the Sangeet Natak Akademi Award by the President of India for his contribution to musicology.
+In February 2023, he received the Sangeet Natak Akademi Award by the President of India for his contribution to musicology.

-Life and studies
+Early life and education

-Bharat Gupt was born on 28 November 1946 in Moradabad (Uttar Pradesh, India), a small city of mixed Hindu-Muslim population, known for Hindustani music and Urdu poetry.
-His parents moved in the early '50s to Delhi where he went to school and college and studied English, Hindi, Sanskrit and philosophy, spending, however, every summer in the district town.
-He then spent a year in the US at the end of Counter-Cultural days, in the late 1960s; then he moved to Canada and took a master's degree from Toronto.
-Back in India, he learnt to play the sitar and surbahar, training for eight years under the eminent musician Pandit Uma Shankar Mishra.
-He also studied ancient Indian musicological texts and modern Indian Music, yoga sutras and classics under Acharya K.C.
+Bharat Gupt was born in Moradabad (Uttar Pradesh, India).
+His parents moved in the early 1950s to Delhi, where he went to school and college and studied English, Hindi, Sanskrit, and philosophy.
+He then spent a year in the US in the late 1960s, and later moved to Canada to complete a master's degree from Toronto.
+Back in India, he learned to play the sitar and surbahar, training for eight years under the musician Pandit Uma Shankar Mishra.
+He also studied ancient Indian musicological texts and modern Indian Music, yoga sutras, and classics under Acharya K.C.
 Brihaspati and Swami Kripalvananda.

+Career

-Trained both in modern European and traditional Indian educational systems, he has worked in classical studies, theatre, music, culture and media studies and researched as Senior Fellow of the Onassis Foundation in Greece on revival of ancient Greek theatre.
+Trained both in modern European and traditional Indian educational systems, Gupt has worked in classical studies, theatre, music, culture, and media studies, and researched as a Senior Fellow of the Onassis Foundation in Greece on the revival of ancient Greek theatre.